merledu/caravan/docs/dev/custombus.rst

 ------------------------------

-First of all, a configuration case class is needed that provides certain parameters to be used by the bus implementation logic, such as address width, data width, and anything other that is protocol specific.
+First of all, a configuration case class is needed that provides certain parameters to be used by the bus implementation logic, such as address width, data width, and anything other that is protocol specific which extends the ``BusConfig`` trait.

 .. code-block:: scala

     case class MyBusConfig
     (
         // protocol specific requirements
-    )
+    ) extends BusConfig

 Implementing the Request/Response Bundle
 ----------------------------------------